psf/black/docs/usage_and_configuration/the_basics.md

 ## Usage

-To get started right away with sensible defaults:
+_Black_ will reformat entire files in place.
+To get started right away with sensible
+defaults:

 ```sh
 black {source_file_or_directory}